 c.
 Using testimonials: Testimonials can add credibility to the product.
 Testimonials should be used explaining exactly what was accomplished by using the product, it should not be vague.

 4. Action You should always tell your prospects what to do, to assume that they will know can lead to lost sales opportunities.
 To make it easy for the prospects make sure you:

 b.
-Protect the prospects information.
+Protect the prospect's information.
 You should always state that you are a secured server.
 Display "We are a Secured Server".
 This ensures the prospects that their credit card number is kept private and encrypted before it is sent over the internet.
-This is extremely important today with the increase of identity theft.
+This is extremely important today with the increase in identity theft.

 c.
 List your street address, telephone or land number, and fax number.
 This will provide clients with an alternative way of sending information as they may not feel it is secure if sent over the net.
 This gives them the ability to phone, fax, email, or mail their personal information. d.
 Limited Time offers.
 Offer them a premium if they respond by a certain date, or special package deals that have been put together with the knowledge (research and planning) of what the prospect's needs are.